-In the hot sommer Arphy went swimming and diving in swimming pool and lake.
+During the hot summer Arphy went swimming and diving in a swimming pool and a lake.
 I feel pressure in my ear drums.
 How can I calculate it?
-We can calculate the pressure in some container using our already known formula.
+We can calculate the pressure in a container using a formula we already know.